10 Google Ad Extensions to Improve Conversions

 Structured snippets look similar to callouts and sitelinks, and while they don’t include additional links to your site, they do give you more ad space and the opportunity to highlight items within a product or service category that might appeal to your target audience.

-Thanks for checking out our list of 10 Google Ad extensions that improve conversions in 2021!
+Thanks for checking out our list of 10 Google Ad extensions that improve conversions!

 The best thing about these Google Ad extensions is that they’ve been shown to increase CTR and conversions when implemented by digital marketers – the second best thing is that they’re all absolutely free!